Eternity Law International News Crypto license in Romania

 Before VASP to CASP transition, the governmental authorities kept a simple AML adherence submission workflow for VASPs.
 Now, it has totally removed this limited model and replaced it with MiCA’s CASP regime which contains a fully structured licensing system.

 Effective December 30, 2024, CASP authorization EU shall be secured by all organisations within this region.
-The authorization thereby licenses functioning not only in this region but also throughout the EEA based on multinational certification privileges.
+The authorization thereby licenses functioning not only in this region but also throughout the EEA based on multinational authorization privileges.

 Categories of CASP license in Romania

-In line with MiCA legislative base, the certification may be applied for Romanian CASP intermediaries contingent upon the particular offerings they intend to perform their functioning.
+In line with MiCA legislative base, the authorisation may be applied for Romanian CASP intermediaries contingent upon the particular offerings they intend to perform their functioning.
 There are particular functional and risk-aware Romania CASP requirements for each category.

 MiCA license Romania CategoryDescription